-- 1. Students who entered the program in fall 2006 must pass a Praxis exam to demonstrate their competence in school psychology prior to completion of the program.
-Students who entered prior to fall 2006 have the option of taking the current comprehensive exam or the Praxis exam. - 2.
-Students prepare a growth assessment which includes a formal research paper and a program evaluation.
-The growth assessment content summarizes a topic which the student chooses to study in depth.
+- Students must pass a Praxis exam to demonstrate their competence in school psychology prior to completion of the program. - 2.
+Students prepare a Graduate Research Project which includes a formal research paper and a program evaluation.
+The Graduate Research Project content summarizes a topic which the student chooses to study in depth.
 The evaluation is a reflection on professional growth during the program.